At the end of December, news outlets were awash with reports of an explosion which partially destroyed a crabbing vessel off the coast of Norfolk.

 Mines are most frequently classified by their position in the water, delivery method and method of activation.
 A mine’s position in the water can include bottom mines which rest on the ground, moored mines used for deeper-water areas and drifting mines, which float freely.

 Delivery methods include aircraft-laid mines, surface-laid mines and submarine-laid mines, and the method of activation can be divided into two categories.

 Contact mines are designed to explode on contact with the hull of a ship whereas influence mines are triggered by the vicinity of a ship or submarine, rather than by direct physical contact.

 Theoretically, a sea mine could still pose a very significant risk of explosion.
 Mines used in more recent wars are often set to deactivate, with clocks that can either interrupt the firing circuit or detonate the mine, but older models have no such ‘off’ switch.

-1st Line Defence provides Marine & Offshore UXO Support serving the UK and overseas.
-If you would like more information or general advice about our UXO Services, contact one of our friendly Sales Team on + 44 (0) 1992 245020 or email firstname.lastname@example.org.
+1st Line Defence provides Marine & Offshore UXO Services for projects across the UK & Internationally.
+If you would like more information or general advice, contact one of our friendly Sales Team on + 44 (0) 1992 245020 or email email@example.com.

 Image credits: MAIB/East Anglia News Service and the UK Hydrographic Office